 A different kind of program exists at Harvard, where they have Learning Lab Undergrad Fellows, who help faculty “design and test assignments that utilize innovative modes of communication such as movement, drawing, speaking, etc.” The students often also advise and work with faculty on new technologies that the assignments would involve.
 Again, these students receive training on working with faculty and pedagogy.

 In the initial pilot program, interested students who are already employed by one of the units will go through a total of 8 hours of synchronous and asynchronous training which would include a mix of readings on digital fluency and metacognition, online discussions on Slack, and mock assignment evaluations.
 They would do the training in down time during regular work hours.
-The students would complete the training over a four-week period.
+The students would complete the training over a four-week period with an optional 5th week focusing on online learning.

 Once the training is complete, as a pilot, Beta-Testing services would be made available to the Digital Knowledge Fellows and the Digital Pedagogy Lab Fellows.
 Depending on the level and depth of the project, Beta Testers wouldn’t be expected to complete the whole assignment, but devise a plan and even a mock-up of what they would do, which would enable them to give feedback on the process and pedagogy of the assignment.
 This work would be, again, done during the students’ down time at their usual job.